Skip to content

 Educational/brand marketing Yes Yes

-The phrase “” gets thrown around to justify aggressive outreach.
+The phrase “everyone’s OEP-eligible in Q1” gets thrown around to justify aggressive outreach.
 Don’t let it.
 The eligibility of a beneficiary doesn’t grant you permission to knowingly market to them during OEP.

-1. Send unsolicited OEP-specific communications — no “It’s OEP, time to switch” mailers, emails, texts, or calls.
+1. Send unsolicited materials that reference OEP or advertise the chance to make an additional enrollment change — no “It’s OEP, time to switch” mailers, emails, texts, or calls.

 3. Reference OEP in advertising as a call to action (“Use your OEP window now”).